Leahy ’61 directs federal funds to Institute for Global Engagement

 Sen. Patrick Leahy ’61

-“I am so glad to have been able to secure federal funding for Saint Michael’s College to establish the Center for Global Engagement in the FY22 Omnibus Appropriations Act,” Leahy said.
+“I am so glad to have been able to secure federal funding for Saint Michael’s College to establish the Institute for Global Engagement in the FY22 Omnibus Appropriations Act,” Leahy said.
 “Since my time at Saint Michael’s, the College has shown a strong commitment to fostering cultural understanding for Vermont students.
 This project will provide opportunities for meaningful global citizenship skillsets development and allow graduates to participate in the growing global workforce.”

 Center Director Jeffrey Ayres, in drafting up the initial proposal, focused on three specific justifications for the spending request to support the Center: